#{ServerName}

 The rules and regulations of each country and airline are very specific so it's best to check current requirements with DEFRA in the UK as well as the embassy of the country you are visiting and the airline you are travelling with.
 As with any form of transport leaving or entering the UK, plan well in advance to make sure that you have the required health certificates and licenses, vaccines and identification, as well as the correct size and type of crate for your pet.

-For dogs travelling in the plane's cargo hold, you will need a crate which complies with the International Air transport Association's (IATA) Live Animals Regulations.
+For dogs travelling in the plane's cargo hold, you will need a crate which complies with the International Air Transport Association's (IATA) Live Animals Regulations.
 IATA currently represents over 250 airlines globally and their regulations are considered to be the minimum standard requirements for air transportation of live animals, so make sure that you check their website for the most current information.

 Dog passports – how much do they cost and how long do they last?